 In the case of a full-time Associate whose pay is expressed in terms of an annual salary, the payment amount for PTO will be calculated by taking the Associate's full-time annual base salary and dividing the annual base salary by 2080 to arrive at an hourly rate, or as otherwise required by applicable law.
 In the case of an Associate who is paid on an hourly basis, the payment amount for PTO will be calculated on the basis of the Associate's current hourly rate, or as otherwise required by applicable law.
+Associates will be paid for PTO time at the highest rate required by applicable law and not less than minimum wage.

-V. Annual Allotment of PTO
+IV.
+Annual Allotment of PTO; Accrual and Carryover

 Annual Allotment.
-The Annual Allotment of PTO, defined in the table below, varies depending on whether you are employed as of January 1, your completed years of service for the Company, and whether you are a full-time or part-time Associate.
-For Associates employed as of January 1, they will be entitled to accrue the full Annual Allotment, as specified on the table below, over the course of the calendar year, subject to any Maximum Accrual cap.
-For Associates hired during the calendar year, the Annual Allotment is prorated based on the number of months remaining in the year from your date of hire.
-For example, to calculate the prorated Annual Allotment for a new full-time Associate, simply divide the Annual Allotment for an Associate with 0-3 years of completed service by 12 to get the monthly amount.
-Then, multiply that monthly amount by the number of complete months remaining in the calendar year after the date of hire.
+The amount of PTO you get each year, as shown in the table below, depends on whether you're employed by January 1st, how long you've worked for the Company, and if you're full-time or part-time.
+If you are an Eligible Associate employed as of January 1st, you'll earn the full Annual Allotment listed below over the calendar year.
+This is subject to a maximum accrual limit.
+If you're hired during the year, your Annual Allotment is adjusted based on the number of months left in the year.

+For example, a new full-time employee's adjusted Annual Allotment is found by dividing the Annual Allotment for an employee with 0-3 years of service by 12 (to get the monthly amount) and multiplying it by the number of full months left after their hire date.